krzemienski/awesome-from-stars/README.md

 * [gitbito/CLI](https://github.com/gitbito/CLI): Bito CLI (Command Line Interface) provides a command line interface to the Bito AI chat functionality.
 Over time, CLI will add more functions and new command options to support complex automation and workflows.
 This is a very early Alpha version.
 We would love to get your feedback on the new features or improvements.
 * [httpie/cli](https://github.com/httpie/cli): 🥧 HTTPie CLI  — modern, user-friendly command-line HTTP client for the API era.
 JSON support, colors, sessions, downloads, plugins & more.
 * [npm/cli](https://github.com/npm/cli): the package manager for JavaScript
-* [ClickHouse/ClickHouse](https://github.com/ClickHouse/ClickHouse): ClickHouse® is a real-time analytics DBMS
+* [ClickHouse/ClickHouse](https://github.com/ClickHouse/ClickHouse): ClickHouse® is a real-time analytics database management system
 * [soundcloud-py/client-api](https://github.com/soundcloud-py/client-api): Official web api for the SoundCloud Python service.
 * [kaltura/clients-generator](https://github.com/kaltura/clients-generator): Kaltura API Client Libraries Generator - PHP source code introspection based automation for API native SDKs generation for various programming languages and API platforms
 * [cline/cline](https://github.com/cline/cline): Autonomous coding agent right in your IDE, capable of creating/editing files, executing commands, using the browser, and more with your permission every step of the way.